-The Book Thief is an international bestselling book and yet, when I decided to see the 2013 movie adaptation directed by Brian Percival, I hardly knew anything more about its story other than the action is set in Nazi Germany.
-More often than not, films about wars with children in the lead role turn out to be heart wrenching dramas, which is why my expectation was set in that direction.
+The Book Thief is an internationally bestselling book.
+Yet, when I decided to see the 2013 movie adaptation directed by Brian Percival, I hardly knew anything more about its story other than the action is set in Nazi Germany.
+More often than not, films about wars with children in the lead role turn out to be heart-wrenching dramas, which is why my expectation was set in that direction.
 Unfortunately, while there are a lot of things that I liked about the film (especially the intriguing voice-over narrative), it failed to involve me as deeply as some of the other films with similar themes: The Island on Bird Street (1997), The Boy in the Striped Pajamas (2008), or 4 Days in May (2011).

 Not having read Markus Zusak‘s novel, I could only speculate about its qualities.
 But I find the common belief to be true — that usually books deliver much more captivating and emotional experiences than their movie adaptations.
-The adaptation of The Book Thief feels more like a fairy tale, at times, than a serious realistic drama.
+The Book Thief’s adaptation feels more like a fairy tale at times than a serious, realistic drama.
 Such an approach to storytelling has its advantages.
 A lot of attention has been paid to the visual design of the production.
 Sets and costumes convincingly recreate the period of history in which the action is set.
 Yet, somehow the settings and the vibrant cinematography of the film upstaged the actors.

 And speaking of acting, The Book Thief is one of those films in which an actor in a supporting role outperforms the lead actor.
-Despite less screen time for Nico Liersch as the faithful friend of Liesel (Sophie Nelisse), a young girl from whose viewpoint the story is largely told, Nico manages to fill his character with authenticity and impulsiveness.
-In comparison to his performance – the acting of Sophie Nelisse feels a bit stilted – even timid, so much so that I found it impossible to identify with the emotions of her character.
+Despite less screen time for Nico Liersch as the faithful friend of Liesel (Sophie Nelisse), a young girl from whose viewpoint is largely told, Nico manages to fill his character with authenticity and impulsiveness.
+In comparison to his performance – the acting of Sophie Nelisse feels a bit stilted – even timid, so much so that I found it impossible to identify with her character’s emotions.
 I’ve found that identifying with the lead character is one of the essential requisites if one is truly to appreciate the Coming-of-Age nuances in any story.
-I was also not impressed with the performances of any of the members of the adult cast, including Oscar winner Geoffrey Rush.
+I was also not impressed with any of the members of the adult cast, including Oscar-winner Geoffrey Rush.

-The objective point of view which director Brian Percival utilized ensured continuity of the narrative, but effectively resulted in boredom after the first hour or so.
-Keeping in mind that the amount of suspense in the story is minimal, I find the screen duration to be unnecessarily stretched – over 130 minutes.
+The objective point of view that director Brian Percival utilized ensured continuity of the narrative but effectively resulted in boredom after the first hour.
+Keeping in mind that the suspense amount in the story is minimal, I find the screen duration to be unnecessarily stretched – over 130 minutes.

-I did honestly enjoy some of the scenes, mostly those which portrayed the development of the relationship and trust between the characters of Nico Liersch and Sophie Nelisse.
-With a hint of humor, those scenes provided a welcomed relief from the otherwise pretty straightforward and chronological storytelling.
+I honestly enjoyed some of the scenes, mostly those that portrayed the development of the relationship and trust between Nico Liersch and Sophie Nelisse’s characters.
+Those scenes with a humour hint provided a welcomed relief from the otherwise pretty straightforward and chronological storytelling.